spsquared/SPARK_Future-Engineers_2023/DOCS.md

 Using `cv2.HoughLinesP`, we can find lines on this newly created image.
 After sorting the lines based on x value, similar slope lines are merged.

 Merging Contours and Wall Lines:

+We can find the distance to any point on the top of the wall.

+diagram

+Using this algorithm, which is in `getRawDistance`, we can convert the contours into x and y positions relative to the car.
+For wall lines, we convert each endpoint and connect them together.

 Simple Driving: